dave-f/baff/README.md

 };
 ````

-The default style is C++ but these can be changed to whatever style is desired via `M-x customize-group RET baff RET`
+The default style is C++ but this can be changed to whatever style is desired via `M-x customize-group RET baff RET`